emberjs/website/source/blog/2018-11-19-ember-3-6-released.md

 **Deprecate Ember.merge (3 of 6)**

-Ever since `Ember.assign` was release `Ember.merge` has been mostly unnecessary.
+Ever since `Ember.assign` was released, `Ember.merge` became mostly unnecessary.
 To cut down on duplication, we are now recommending using `Ember.assign` instead of `Ember.merge`.

 If you need to support Ember <=2.4 you can use [ember-assign-polyfill](https://github.com/shipshapecode/ember-assign-polyfill) to make `Ember.assign` available to you.